aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### Reset

 The shell provides an active_low reset signal synchronous to clk_main_a0: rst_main_n.
 This is an active low reset signal, and combines the board reset and PCIe link-level reset conditions.

+<a name="ddr4axi"></a>
+## DDR4 AXI

+Each of the four DDR4 Controllers has an AXI-4 interface with a 512 bit data bus.
+The AXI-4 interfaces for the three DDR4 Controllers instantiated in the CL (`sh_ddr.sv`) are connected inside of the CL.
+However, for the DDR-4 controller that is instantiated in the Shell, DDRC, there is an AXI-4 interface between the Shell and CL.

+Each DRAM interface is accessed via an AXI-4 interface:

+-   AXI-4 (CL Master and DRAM controller is slave) – 512-bit AXI-4 interface to read/write DDR.

+There is a single status signal that the DRAM interface is trained and ready for access.
+The addressing uses ROW/COLUMN/BANK (Interleaved) mapping of AXI address to DRAM Row/Col/BankGroup.
+The Read and Write channels are serviced with round-robin arbitration (i.e. equal priority).

+The DRAM interface uses the Xilinx DDR-4 Interface controller.
+The AXI-4 interface adheres to the Xilinx specification.
+Uncorrectable ECC errors are signaled with RRESP.
+ECC error status can be read using AWS Management Software APIs.

+Additionally, there are three statistics interfaces between the Shell and CL (one for each CL DDR controller).
+If the DDR controllers are being used by the CL, then the interfaces must be connected between the Shell and the DRAM interface controller modules. **WARNING** If the stats interfaces are not connected, the DDR controllers will not function.
+However, the CL developer should not otherwise use them since they are specific to Shell management functions.
+If the DDR controllers are not used by the CL, then the interfaces should be left unconnected.

+**NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*

 <a name="pcis_interface"></a>
 ## DMA_PCIS Interface -- AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave, 512-bit)